 Life rafts are for emergency use only.
 Roger Revelle carries 64 cold water survival suits, which are in the staterooms.

 MEDICAL MATTERS - The ability of the ship to handle medical emergencies is limited.
-There are first aid kits, a stocked sick bay, officers have limited first aid training and help can be summoned by radio.
+There are first aid kits, a stocked sick bay, officers have limited first aid training and help can be summoned by Internet.
 The best course of action is to prevent emergencies.

 To this end: